chriscomeau/PasswordGrid/README.md

 * Skyriser Media, 2011
 * Objective-C
-* ...
+* iPhone/iPad support

 **Note**: This project is for reference only and does not compile.
-Some image/sound assets and libraries were removed.
+Some image/sound/API assets and libraries were removed.

 ##### Links